Sinsa-dong, Gangnam: Transportation

 The area is served by Sinsa station on the Seoul Subway Line 3, and Seoul buses.

 Education

-In Shinsa-dong, there are three schools: Singu Primary school (From Grade 1 to Grade 6), Sinsa Junior High school (From Grade 7 to Grade 9) and Hyundai Senior High school (Grade 10 to Grade 12).
+In Sinsa-dong, there are three schools: Singu Primary school (From Grade 1 to Grade 6), Sinsa Junior High school (From Grade 7 to Grade 9) and Hyundai Senior High school (Grade 10 to Grade 12).
 Sinsa Junior High school and Hyundai Senior High school are located just next to each other.

 Visitor attractions

-Shingsa-dong Garosugil or Shinsa-dong street tree road is a famous place in Sinsa-dong.
-There are abundant ginkgo trees on each side of the road.
-People call this road as “the road of artists” since it has a congenial atmosphere that is made of charming cafes and restaurants.
-In addition, many Korean celebrities visit this place as they can easily find unique or exotic clothing.
+In the area is Garosu-gil, a notable upscale shopping street.
+It is often called the "artists' street" due to its designer stores, unique coffee shops, and scenery.

 Hangang Park, between Hannam Bridge and Banpo Bridge, has sports facilities such as basketball court, tennis court and swimming pool.
 In addition, people can find a luxurious ferry boat restaurant in Hangang park.